About

 What do we lose when someone disappears - a species, a culture, a language, a voice?

-A World Without Them is a visually immersive and emotionally powerful new work that explores extinction in its many forms — not only of the natural world, but of identity, community, and expression.
-Told through a series of original, cinematic vignettes, this world premiere invites audiences into a realm where bodies become language, silence holds meaning, and survival is a deeply creative act.
+A World Without Them is a visually immersive and emotionally powerful new work that explores extinction in its many forms, not only of the natural world but also of identity, community, and expression.
+Told through a series of original cinematic vignettes, this world premiere invites audiences into a realm where bodies become language and survival is a deeply creative act.

 Co-created by Deaf artist and trailblazing Dora-nominated performer Landon Krentz and Ghost River Theatre’s Eric Rose, A World Without Them fuses physical theatre and the striking precision of visual vernacular - a performance technique rooted in Deaf expression that combines gesture, rhythm, facial expression, and role-shifting to tell stories in pure visual form.

-Designed for Deaf, hearing, ESL, and non-verbal audiences alike, this is an inclusive theatrical experience where gesture replaces dialogue and movement becomes meaning.
+Designed to transcend cultural and language barriers, this is a theatrical experience in which gesture replaces dialogue and movement becomes meaning.
 Time stretches.
 Bodies transform.
-Silence becomes thunderous.

 WHAT IS VISUAL VERNACULAR?